Matcha Cheesecake

 Butter

-I often find that using European butter with its 82% fat, instead of 80% like in the US, is a disaster in crust recipes.
+I often find that using European butter, with its 82% fat content, instead of the 80% fat content found in the US, is a disaster in crust recipes.
 It’s one of the main reasons why I rarely post pies recipes, cheesecakes and other things with baked butter-based crusts.

 If your butter is 82% fat, then use 11 tablespoons (154 grams) of butter + 1 tablespoon of water instead of 12 tablespoons of butter.